gohugoio/hugo/content/templates/output-formats.md

 aliases: [/templates/outputs/,/extras/output-formats/,/content-management/custom-outputs/]
 toc: true
 ---

-In addition to the default behavior of generating RSS feeds and HTML pages, Hugo can generate any text-based output, including e-book formats, Google AMP, and JSON search indexes, to name a few.

 This page describes how to properly configure your site with the media types and output formats, as well as where to create your templates for your custom outputs.